isomerpages/nparks-lbtl/index.md

       id: announcements
       announcement_items:
         - title: Haze Conditions and Programme Update
-          date: 17 September 2026
-          announcement: Stay in the know — check here for haze conditions and programme updates.
-          link_text: ""
-          link_url: ""
-        - title: New Announcement
           date: 22 September 2026
           announcement: Lights by the Lake 2026 at Jurong Lake Gardens is proceeding as scheduled.
 Visitors are encouraged to check the latest air-quality